apache/couchdb-documentation/src/api/ddoc/views.rst

 .. versionadded:: 4.0

-There is a support for token based pagination.
-The token based pagination is an alternative to previously recomended :ref:`pagination recipe <views/pagination>` based on ``offset``, ``limit`` and ``skip``.
+CouchDB supports token-based pagination, which is an alternative to :ref:`pagination recipe <views/pagination>` based on ``offset``, ``limit`` and ``skip``.

 The user can request paginated mode by setting ``page_size`` query parameter.
 When